 Contact your IRA custodian and tell him or her you want to make a "qualified charitable distribution."
 Or, call our office and we can help.

-Someone 701⁄2 or older who would like to use their IRA to support their favorite causes.
+Someone 701⁄2 or older who would like to use an IRA to support charity.